markblundeberg/coinsplitter/doc/coinsplitter_user_guide.md

 If you prefer to not connect together your wallet addresses, it’s also possible to open the coin splitting tool by right clicking on an address from the Addresses tab.
 This creates a per-address splitting contract and gives the option of only combining coins that reside on that address.

-### Splitting other wallets (hardware / multi-sig / cold (watching-only) / non-Electron Cash)
+### Splitting other wallets (hardware / cold (watching-only) / non-Electron Cash)

-The tool is designed to work with a standard non-multisig wallet that has possession of private keys.
+The tool is designed to work with a standard wallet that has possession of private keys.
 This is done so that the splitting contract is deterministically derived and thus is fully recoverable so long as the wallet is recovered using the mnemonic.
 Unfortunately it means the tool cannot work directly with other wallet types.
 However, an indirect approach is still fine.

 To split coins in a hardware wallet using this tool, you will have to *manually perform the funding and mixing steps*: